EU calls for rethink of GMO rules for gene-edited crops

 The Commission said it will consult national governments and other interested parties, produce an impact assessment and conduct a public consultation.

-Gene-editing technology involves targeting specific genes in a single organism and disrupting those linked to undesirable characteristics or altering them to make a positive change.

-Traditional genetic modification, by contrast, involves transferring a gene from one kind of organism to another, a process that still does not have full consumer acceptance.
+France, the EU's biggest agricultural producer, has previously expressed support for treating gene-editing techniques differently to GMOs.

+Industry group Euroseeds called for "urgent action" to implement differentiated rules for gene-editing.

-The Court of Justice of the European Union ruled in 2018 that crops obtained from techniques that altered the genetic material should be subject to the same rules as GMOs, including checks and labelling on products to show GMO content.
+The 2018 ruling from the Court of Justice of the European Union decided that crops obtained from techniques that altered the genetic material should be subject to the same rules as GMOs, including checks and content labelling for products.

-The biotech industry has argued that much of gene editing is little different from the process that occurs naturally and is induced by radiation and that it has the potential to make hardier and more nutritious crops - as well as offering drug companies new ways to fight human disease.

-Environmental campaign groups and some farming groups say the way to sustainable farming is by reducing industrial farming and promoting ecology.

-Friends of the Earth said the Commission was opening the door to exempting a new generation of genetically modified crops from safety checks and that products containing them might not be labelled on store shelves.
+Among ecology campaigners, Friends of the Earth said the Commission's study was opening the way to exempting a new generation of genetically modified crops from safety checks.

+Greenpeace also rejected separate treatment for gene-editing, saying "GMOs by another name are still GMOs".

-(Reporting by Philip Blenkinsop; additional reporting by Kate Abnett; editing by David Evans)
+(Reporting by Philip Blenkinsop; additional reporting by Kate Abnett, Gus Trompiz, Sybille de La Hamaide and Michael Hogan; editing by David Evans and Emelia Sithole-Matarise)

 ((philip.blenkinsop@thomsonreuters.com; +32 2 585 2869; Reuters Messaging: @reutersPhilB))